Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/strain.md

 ## Procedure & Results

-The experiment began by preparing & installing a 120 Ω strain gauge onto the aluminum alloy beam.
+The experiment began by preparing & installing a 120 Ω strain gauge onto the aluminum alloy beam, as seen below.
 Proper installation was critical to ensure accurate measurements & involved sensitive procedures such as:

 - Cleaning & degreasing the beam surface
 - Sanding the installation area to remove oxide layers from the aluminum